csajedi/syna-starling/content/about/portfolio/automatacoin.md

 +++
-title = "AutomataCoin"
+title = "AutomaCoin"
 weight = 20

 [asset]
-  image = "caddy.svg"
-  url = "#"
+  icon = "fab fa-connectdevelop"
 +++

-Showcasing descriptions for column based items
+*"To whoever computes for science the world is revealed".*